voodooattack/when-ts/README.md

 If you have something to suggest or an idea you'd like to discuss, then please submit an issue or a pull request.

-Please make sure that test coverage does not drop below the set limits in `package.json`.

-*Note: Active development happens in the `devel` branch.*
+Note: All active development happens in the `devel` branch.
+Please commit your changes using `npm run commit` to trigger `conventional-changelog`.

 ### License (MIT)